CBIIT/bento-docs/source/configuration/global-ui-elements.md

 ### Prerequisites

-1. The files that specify the configuration parameters of the Bento UI are stored in the GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
+1. The files that specify the configuration parameters of the Bento UI are stored in GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
 Create a local clone of your fork into a local directory, represented in these instructions as `$(src)`.

 2. All images and icons used in a Bento instance should be accessible via a public url.